-The motivations for enterprises to adopt virtualization technologies include increased flexibility, the ability to quickly re-purpose server capacity to better meet the needs of application workload owners, and to reduce overall costs of ownership.
+The motivation for enterprises to adopt virtualization technologies is increased flexibility, the ability to quickly re-purpose server capacity to better meet the needs of application workload owners, and to reduce overall costs of ownership.
 Virtualization services offer interfaces that support the life cycle management (e.g., create, destroy, move, size capacity) of VMs that are provided with access to shares of resource capacity (e.g., cpu, memory, input-output).
-Furthermore, some virtualization platforms provide the ability to dynamically migrate VMs from one physical machine to another without interrupting application execution.
+Furthermore, some virtualization mechanisms provide the ability to dynamically migrate VMs Diwaker Gupta Amin Vahdat University of California, San Diego {dgupta,vahdat}@cs.ucsd.edu from one physical machine to another without interrupting application execution.
 For large enterprises it offers an ideal solution for server and application consolidation.

 Unfortunately, the complexity of these virtualized environments presents additional management challenges.
-Garfunkel and Rosenblum discussed security challenges in virtualized environments [12].
+Garfunkel and Rosenblum discussed security challenges in virtualized environments [9].
 In this work, we address resource allocation and capacity management problems in VM-based environments.
-In such environments there are many different workloads, and a finite number can be hosted by each server.
-Each workload has capacity requirements that may frequently change based on business needs.
-VMs currently provide ideal fault isolation.
-In an enterprise environment, however, they must also provide performance and resource isolation; meaning that rogue services should not impact the performance of other applications that share the same infrastructure[14].
+There are many workloads, a finite number can be hosted by each server, and each workload has capacity requirements that may frequently change based on business needs.
+While VMs provide fault isolation, in an enterprise environment, it is also important that services receive performance and resource isolation, meaning that rogue services should not impact the performance of other applications that share the same infrastructure.
 Cost effective capacity management methods are not yet available.
 Moreover, such capacity management methods critically depend on the characteristics of the resource allocation mechanisms of the underlying VM platform.

-While our broader premise is that resource allocation for VMs is, in general, a hard problem, in this paper we focus our attention on CPU scheduling.
-As a concrete example of the types of challenges involved, we analyze and compare the CPU schedulers in the Xen VMM [6] in the context of traditional workload managers.
-Workload managers [4, 2] and similar tools were, until a few years ago, known only to mainframers and users of large Unix environments.
-These technologies have their own requirements from the underlying resource management mechanisms (e.g., CPU scheduling of VMs).
+While our broader premise is that resource allocation for VMs is in general a hard problem, in this paper we focus our attention on CPU scheduling.
+As a concrete example of the types of challenges involved, we analyze the CPU schedulers in the Xen VMM [6] in the context of traditional workload managers.
+Workload managers [2, 4] and similar tools were until a few years ago known only to mainframers and users of large Unix environments.
+These technologies have their own requirements from the underlying resource management mechanisms, e.g., CPU scheduling of VMs.
 Using Xen and its evolution with three different CPU schedulers, we demonstrate the challenges in choosing the appropriate scheduler features and parameters to support desirable application performance, as well as demonstrate the performance impact of these different choices.
-We find that, at least for the popular Xen environment, much work remains to be done in CPU scheduling before effective resource isolation guarantees can be delivered in large-scale deployments.